pakozm/domino-clips/README.md

 # Domino game in CLIPS

+This game has been developed as a project of artificial intelligence course during our computer science degree in 2004-2005 academic year.

 Contains source code of [CLIPS](http://clipsrules.sourceforge.net/) plus some extensions to allow input/output interactions using [SDL](https://www.libsdl.org/) library.